Australia's Residential Property Market Analysis 2025

 Australia's mortgage loan interest rates:

-Economists from Australia's largest banks, cited by the financial platform Canstar, anticipate at least one more cut to follow in 2025, with some experts predicting a cut per quarter, with the policy rate reaching 3.35% by the end of the year.
+Economists from Australia's largest banks, cited by the financial platform Canstar, expect at least one additional cut in 2025.
+Forecasts indicate the policy rate may fall to 3.35% by the end of the year and to 3.10% by early 2026.

 Data Source: RBA.